 3rd Annual Neil Dale Memorial Open (January 5-6): Neil volunteered countless hours to chess, including running hundreds of tournaments over many decades.
 See more information about Neil here and here.
 Neil started and ran the Gresham Open on the first weekend in January many times.
 We now run a tournament on the first weekend in January each year at the Portland Chess Club in a format similar to the Gresham Open in his honor.
 We changed some of our two-day tournaments from five to four rounds over the past year but wanted to keep this one at five rounds for several reasons.
 1) There are some players who prefer five rounds so we want to have a couple of of two-day tournaments remain five rounds to accommodate their preference (and it makes sense to choose this tournament as one to keep five rounds due to the next two reasons).
 2) With it being a one section tournament, there is a much greater chance of their being multiple perfect scores if there are only four rounds, something we would prefer to avoid.
 3) With it being a one section tournament, some players likely wouldn’t get that many competitive games if it’s only four rounds.
 We have also changed from using delay to increment at most of our tournaments over the last few years but we want to keep using delay at a few to accommodate the players who prefer delay and we decided to keep using delay at this tournament.
 The time control on the first round was changed from G/120;d10 to G/60;d10 so the first day wouldn’t be as grueling.
 First rounds games, especially at a one section tournament, are usually the least competitive so if the time control is going to be reduced for one of the rounds, it makes the most sense to do it for round one.
 Mike Janniro ran the tournament on Saturday with assistance at registration from Mike Lilly, and Mike Morris ran the tournament on Sunday.
 It got an outstanding turnout of fifty-four players!
 This is the largest turnout ever for a tournament at the current Portland Chess Club facility, which the club has been at for around twenty-years!
 We thank Sophie Beauchet for playing an extra rated game against the player who received a full point bye in round two.
 FM Steven Breckenridge swept the field with a perfect 5-0 and won $324.
 NM Joshua Grabinsky (from Coquille), Ryan Richardson, Josiah Perkins (from Coquille), Brent Baxter (from Olympia), and Zoey Tang tied for second with 4/5.
 They split the 2nd and 3rd overall, 1st and 2nd U2100, and 1st U1900 prizes, each winning $129.60.
 The Neil Dale Memorial is one of the qualifiers for the second section of the Oregon Closed.
 The Oregon Chess Federation changed the qualifying rules for the second section of the Oregon Closed, renamed from the Invitational to the Challengers, this year to make the qualifying tournaments more meaningful.
-In the past the qualifying tournaments were essentially meaningless as each qualifier essentially just took the top Oregon finisher but these players almost always either ended up qualifying for the top section by rating or would have gotten into the second section anyway based on rating.
-The new rules make it so the top Oregon finisher at each qualifier who doesn’t end up qualifying for the top section (on tiebreaks if necessary) qualifies for the Challengers section.
+In the past the qualifying tournaments were essentially meaningless as each qualifier essentially just took the top Oregon finisher but these players almost always either ended up qualifying for the Championship section (the top section) by rating or would have gotten into the second section anyway based on rating.
+The new rules make it so the top Oregon finisher at each qualifier who doesn’t end up qualifying for the Championship section (on tiebreaks if necessary) qualifies for the Challengers section.
 See the complete new rules for the Oregon Closed here.
-At this point it looks like Zoey Tang will be the highest finishing Oregon resident (on tiebreaks) who won’t qualify for the Championship section and thus will qualify for the Challengers section from the Neil Dale Memorial Open.
+If Zoey doesn’t end up qualifying for the Championship section through some means, she will very likely be the highest finishing Oregon resident (on tiebreaks) from the Neil Dale Memorial who doesn’t which means she would qualify for the Challengers section.
 Sean Uan-Zo-Li and Isaac Vega split the 2nd U1900 prize with 3.5/5, each winning $40.50.
 Yu-Cheng Liang and Silas Lainson (from Bellingham, WA) split the 1st and 2nd U1700 prizes, each winning $94.50.
 Yu-Cheng also won the $54 bonus upset prize by beating a player rated 442 points higher than him, gained around 85 rating points, and achieved a new peak rating.
 Silas gained around 120 rating points, achieved a new peak rating, and achieved his 5th, 4th Category norm and thus was awarded the 4th Category title (his performance was good enough that he achieved a 3rd, 2nd, and 1st Category norm as well).
 Jerrold Richards (from Lyle, WA) won the 1st U1500 prize of $108 with 3/5 and gained around 95 rating points.
 Cleve Johnson (from Pasco, WA) won the 2nd U1500 prize of $81 with 2.5/5 and gained around 85 rating points.
 Ben Barnes, who was playing in his first US Chess rated tournament, Sudarshan Gokul, Jason Jacobsen, and Anisha Sripada split the 1st and 2nd U1300/unrated prizes with 2/5, each winning $47.25.
 Sudarshan also gained around 35 rating points and achieved a new peak rating.
 Other big rating gains were achieved by Moises Buckner (around 80 points and a new peak provisional rating) and Austin Yeo (around 55 points and a new peak rating).
 There was one other player playing in his first US Chess rated tournament, Richard Duffy.

 Unrated Rapid (January 12): This month’s edition was run by Greg Markowski, his first tournament as Chief TD.
 He also played in the event.
 William Holloran and Dubier Matos Castillo tied for first with 5/6, with Dubier winning their matchup in round 3.
 They both won a book.
 Due to the spread in ratings, a book was also awarded to the top finisher Under 1700 and this turned out to be Yu-Cheng Liang with 3/6.